manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 👩🏻‍💻 Author
-made with love and deep curiosity by Manya Jain, just out of school not in any college yet hahah guided through steps by ChatGPT, understood and improved all the codes by myself
+made with love and deep curiosity by Manya Jain, just out of school not in any college yet hahah guided through steps by ChatGPT, understood and improved the codes by myself

 🔍 Results
 Achieved up to **100% accuracy** on test data 🎯

-and that's it hope you liked the visit! just like everyone else, this was my first ML project, on iris classification.
+and that's it hope you liked the visit! just like everyone else, this was my first ML project, on iris flower classification.